-Debt issuance costs of \$2.6 million and \$400,000 as of December 31, 2022 and December 31, 2021, respectively, have been excluded from the table above.
+Debt issuance costs of \$599,000 and \$2.6 million as of December 31, 2023 and December 31, 2022, respectively, have been excluded from the table above.
 These debt issuance costs are presented as a direct deduction to the carrying amount of the Warehouse lines of credit and residual interest financing on our Consolidated Balance Sheets.

 On May 11, 2012, we entered into a \$100 million one-year warehouse credit line with Citibank, N.A.
 The facility is structured to allow us to fund a portion of the purchase price of automobile contracts by borrowing from a credit facility to our consolidated subsidiary Page Eight Funding, LLC.
 The facility provides for effective advances up to 86.0% of eligible finance receivables.
 The Class A loans under the facility generally accrue interest during the revolving period at a per annum rate equal to one-month SOFR plus 3.00% per annum, with a minimum rate of 3.75% per annum and during the amortization period at a per annum rate equal to one-month SOFR plus 4.00% per annum, with a minimum rate of 4.75% per annum.
-The Class B loans under the facility generally accrue interest during the revolving period at a per annum rate equal to 8.50% per annum and during the amortization period at a per annum rate equal to 9.50% per annum.
+The Class B loans under the facility generally accrue interest during the revolving period at a per annum rate equal to 9.50% per annum.
 In July 2022, we renewed our two-year revolving credit agreement with Citibank, N.A., and doubled the capacity from \$100 million to \$200 million.
 This facility was amended to extend the revolving period to July 2024 and to include an amortization period through July 2025 for any receivables pledged to the facility at the end of the revolving period.
-At December 31, 2022 there was \$150.3 million outstanding under this facility.
+At December 31, 2023 there was \$165.6 million outstanding under this facility.

 On February 2, 2022, we renewed our two-year revolving credit agreement with Ares Agent Services, L.P.
 The facility is structured to allow us to fund a portion of the purchase price of automobile contracts by borrowing from a credit facility to our consolidated subsidiary Page Nine Funding, LLC.
-The facility provides for effective advances up to 88.00% of eligible finance receivables.
+The facility provides for effective advances up to 85.25% of eligible finance receivables.
 The loans under the facility accrue interest at a commercial paper rate plus 4.15% per annum, with a minimum rate of 5.15% per annum.
 In June 2022, we increased the capacity of our credit agreement with Ares Agent Services, L.P. from \$100 million to \$200 million.
 This facility was amended to extend the revolving period to January 2024 followed by an amortization period through January 2028 for any receivables pledged to the facility at the end of the revolving period.
-At December 31, 2022 there was \$137.6 million outstanding under this facility.
+At December 31, 2023 there was \$69.0 million outstanding under this facility.
+Prior to the expiration of the revolving period in January 2024, the revolving period was extended to March 31, 2024.

-The total outstanding debt on our two warehouse lines of credit was \$287.9 million as of December 31, 2022, compared to \$106.0 million outstanding as of December 31, 2021.
+The total outstanding debt on our two warehouse lines of credit was \$234.6 million as of December 31, 2023, compared to \$287.9 million outstanding as of December 31, 2022.

 On June 30, 2021, we completed a \$50 million securitization of residual interests from previously issued securitizations.
 In this residual interest financing transaction, qualified institutional buyers purchased \$50.0 million of asset-backed notes secured by residual interests in eleven CPS securitizations consecutively issued from January 2018 and September 2020.
 The sold notes ("2021-1 Notes"), issued by CPS Auto Securitization Trust 2021-1, consist of a single class with a coupon of 7.86%.
-At December 31, 2022 there was
+At December 31, 2023 there was \$50.0 million outstanding under this facility.